 Climate scientists agree that human activity has been changing our planet’s climate over the long term.
 Without serious policy changes, scientists expect devastating consequences in many regions: inundation of coastal cities; greater risks to food production and, hence, malnutrition; unprecedented heat waves; greater risk of high-intensity cyclones; many climate refugees; and irreversible loss of biodiversity.
 Some international relations scholars expect increased risk of violent conflicts over scarce resources and due to state breakdown.

 Environmentalists have been campaigning for effective policy changes for more than two decades.
 The world’s governments have been negotiating since 1995 as parties to the United Nations Framework Convention on Climate Change (UNFCCC).
 Their 2015 Paris Agreement created a new regime for joint action; among other things, it is the first UN climate agreement to oblige all parties to make some contribution.
 Each party made a pledge pertaining to the period 2020 to 2025 or 2030.
 But it is widely agreed that, if they are all implemented, together these 2015 pledges will still fall far short of what is needed to meet the collective goals and avoid widespread catastrophes.
 Important details of the Paris Agreement itself also remain to be negotiated.
 Nor is the UNFCCC the whole of international climate governance.
 Many initiatives have also been launched by smaller sets of countries, national governments, provinces, cities, civil society, and private investors and companies.

 This project is designed to generate improved ideas for both the UNFCCC process and other possible sites of climate governance.
-A series of policy briefs and papers were published in 2015.
+A series of policy briefs and papers was published in 2015.
 The ideas in two 2015 publications appeared in Paris during COP21.
 Several offered original recommendations for more effective action outside the UNFCCC.
-A new series of publications will appear during 2016-2017.
+A new series of publications appeared in 2016–2017.